Can You Consolidate Student Loans and Credit Card Debt Together?

 Personal Loan

 By taking out a personal loan, you may be able to pay off all of your student loans and credit card debt.
-Your debt is now rolled up into one monthly payment with one interest rate.
+Your debt is then rolled up into one monthly payment with one interest rate.

 Balance Transfer